jnshah014/Ryu-Encryption/docs/README.md

   - Ability for the User to access the Decryption Screen
   - Inability for the User to resize any Screens
 - Validation
-  - Ability for the User to recieve a Warning when their Key does not match the following conditions:
+  - Ability for the User to receive a Warning when their Key does not match the following conditions:
     - 8 characters or over in length
     - Contains at least 1 non-alphanumeric character
 - Algorithms